santhoshj001/Astronomy-Picture-of-the-Day/README.md

 # Astronomy Picture of the Day

-This is an Andorid App developed in Jetpack Compose MVVM architecture
+This is a Native Andorid App developed in Jetpack Compose MVVM architecture, To view the Astronomy Picture of the day from NASA
 ## API Key

 To build this project, you will need to Update the `API_KEY`